-2. Disclosure: The nature of each third party relationship and the basis on which the relevant product or service is being endorsed should be clearly visible to consumers, for example on relevant pages of our website.
+The nature of each third-party relationship and the basis on which the relevant product or service is being endorsed should be clearly visible to people, for example on relevant pages of our website.
 This includes, as a minimum, the fact that there is a fee or commission earned.

-3. Due diligence: It is mandatory for all third party relationships to be subject to an internal due diligence process, details of which are available to all staff on the intranet.
+It is mandatory for all third-party relationships to be subject to an internal due diligence process, details of which are available to all staff on the intranet.
 The results of such procedures must be recorded and retained for future reference and be repeated on renewal of contracts.

-4. Quality assurance and ongoing monitoring: All third party relationships should be subject to regular quality assurance activities, commensurate with the nature and size of the relationship.
+All third-party relationships should be subject to regular quality assurance activities, commensurate with the nature and size of the relationship.
 Such activities should incorporate an element of in-house monitoring (by the service provider) and monitoring by Which?, including mystery shopping where appropriate.
-All third party relationships that generate material revenue should be subject to Which? audit rights (which should be reflected in contractual terms).
+All third-party relationships that generate material revenue should be subject to Which? audit rights (which should be reflected in contractual terms).
 Relevant third parties are required to demonstrate they take an approach to complaints handling that is in line with both Which? values and the agreed policies and procedures.

-6. Establishing new relationships and ongoing oversight: All new third party relationships are subject to the internal guidance.
-The formation of new third party relationships and the renewal of existing third party relationships should be subject to prior Corporate Leadership Team approval when considered of high risk or where significant revenue is involved.
+All new third-party relationships are subject to the internal guidance.
+The formation of new third-party relationships and the renewal of existing third-party relationships should be subject to prior approval by the Which?
+Corporate Leadership Team when considered of high risk, or where significant revenue is involved.